BrettOrmsby/fris/README.md

     -h --help                        Show this screen.
     --version                        Show version.
     -t THEME --theme=THEME           Set a new code highlighting theme.
+    -l NUMBER --lines=NUMBER         Set the number of lines to display when finding and replacing.
     -p --picker                      Show the picker and autofill with other present options.
     -r --regex                       Use regex when finding and replacing.
     -a --all                         Replace all occurrences without prompting.